gcammarota/haunts/README.rst

 What is does
 ============

-Fill Google Calendars with events taken from a Google Spreadsheet.
+- Fill Google Calendars with events taken from a Google Spreadsheet.
+- Produce a report with events taken from a Google Spreadsheet.
+- Check if all events in a day sum up to the right duration.

 How to install
 ==============